← Back to posts🧠 Reopening relief meets soft UK jobs, dollar mixed

 Currency Outlooks

 πŸ”» JPY: USDJPY sits near 154.2 as wide rate differentials and Japan’s fiscal tone meet elevated intervention watch into 155.
-Fade spikes toward 154.5 to 155 unless U.S. yields jump.
+Spikes toward 154.5 to 155 have historically met supply unless U.S. yields jump.
 First supports are 153.5 and 152.8.

 Conclusion